pdmholden/pickawinner/README.md

-Pick suitable lotto numbers from input strings
+Given a string of digits, choose _exactly_ 7 numbers in the range 1-59 for lotto picks.
+Strings with leftover numbers should fail, as should strings with an insufficient number of digits.

 Run the program as follows: